theolivenbaum/resin/README.md

 	title:banana title:bananas

-...if those are the terms that exists in the corpus and are near enough from the original term.
+...if those are the terms that exists in the corpus and are near enough to the original term.

 You may follow the parsing of the query and its execution plan by switching to DEBUG logging (in log4net.config) and then issuing the query through the CLI.